Umo Eno's win: Group cautions against fake, misleading prophecies in A'Ibom

 By Chioma Onuegbu, Uyo

-A political advocacy group, Akwa Ibom Integrity Alliance, AIIA, has advised the citizens and residents to be wary of preachers who go about making false prophecies for their selfish gains.
+A political advocacy group, Akwa Ibom Integrity Alliance, AIIA, has advised the citizens and residents to be weary of preachers who go about making false prophecies for their selfish gains.

 The group gave the advice in a statement

-It reads in part: “Akwa Ibom Integrity Alliance, has warned some clerics in the State who dished out prophecies in the build up to the just concluded 2023 Governorship election in the state without hearing from God to desist from such acts and stop misleading theit congregation.
+It reads in part: “Akwa Ibom Integrity Alliance has warned some clerics in the State who dished out prophecies in the build-up to the just concluded 2023 Governorship election in the state without hearing from God to desist from such acts and stop misleading their congregation.

 “A very embarrassing video in circulation today shows a pastor, predicting that Senator Bassey Albert of the Young Progressives Party will win the 2023 Governorship elections in Akwa Ibom State.